TACC/gateways19-hpc-in-the-cloud/block2/intro-to-abaco.md

 ### Retrieving the Logs

 One can also retrieve data about an actor's executions and the logs generated by the execution.
 Logs are anything written to standard out during the container execution.
 Note that logs are purged from the database on a regular interval (usually 24 hours) so be sure to retrieve important log data in a timely fashion.

 To get details about an execution, make a GET request to the actor's executions collection with the execution id:

 ```
-$ curl -H "Authorization: Bearer $TOKEN" https://api.tacc.cloud/actors/v2/$ACTOR_ID/executions/$EXECUTION_ID
+$ curl -k -H "Authorization: Bearer $TOKEN" https://api.tacc.cloud/actors/v2/$ACTOR_ID/executions/$EXECUTION_ID
 ```
 Here is an example response:
 ```